 Understanding community water governance: What shapes local decision-making and what are the implications?

-Previously Kirsty worked in the Ministry of Housing, Land Planning and Environment in Montevideo, Uruguay on a flagship Integrated Coastal Zone Management project.
+Kirsty has also worked in the Ministry of Housing, Land Planning and Environment in Montevideo, Uruguay on a flagship Integrated Coastal Zone Management project.
 She has an MA(Hons) in International Relations and Management from The University of St Andrews, an MSc in Environmental Protection and Management from the University of Edinburgh, and professional experience in the area of international development.

 To view Kirsty's latest knowledge exchange outputs please use the relevant links below:

-- Understanding Community Water Governance: What Shapes Decision-Making and What are the Outcomes?
-(Poster)
+- Understanding Community Water Governance: What Shapes Decision-Making and What are the Outcomes? (poster)

-- Understanding community water governance: what shapes local decision-making and what are the outcomes?
-(Poster)
+- Understanding community water governance: what shapes local decision-making and what are the outcomes? (poster)

-- Rethinking Community Water Governance (Presentation)
+- Rethinking Community Water Governance (presentation)

-- Shaping Communities and their Role in Water Governance: A Study of Water Policy and Regulation Professionals in Scotland (Presentation)
+- Shaping Communities and their Role in Water Governance: A Study of Water Policy and Regulation Professionals in Scotland (presentation)

 - The Influence of Public Funding on Community-Based Sustainability Projects in Scotland (paper)

 - Putting Community to Use in Environmental Policy Making: Emerging Trends in Scotland and the UK (paper)